josieko/PortfolioTest/ABOUT.md

-# 🫧 This is my web dev playground 🫧
+# 🫧 Web dev portfolio playground 🫧

+This is just a temporary test portfolio website as I am currently working on and building my main portfolio web